TouchBistro vs Squirrel Systems: Restaurant POS Review

-Though Squirrel originally started out as one of these legacy systems, Squirrel POS reviews suggest that the system has has come a long way in recent years.
+Though Squirrel originally started out as one of these legacy systems, Squirrel POS reviews suggest that the system has come a long way in recent years.
 Squirrel now boasts a hybrid setup, with a locally installed connection and a cloud-based app.
-This means staff are now able to use mobile POS tablets that run on a WiFi connection, and you can access your POS data remotely at any time.
+This means staff are now able to use mobile POS tablets that run on an internet connection, and you can access your POS data remotely at any time.

 While Squirrel Systems has been in the POS space for decades, TouchBistro has a much more recent history.
 Founded in 2010, TouchBistro was specifically designed to replace the outdated legacy systems that came before it.

 Unlike legacy systems, TouchBistro is a modern POS that stores your restaurant’s data in the cloud via remote servers.
 This means that instead of all your information being stored on-site in your restaurant, you can access your POS data from any device, at any time, as long as you have an Internet connection.

 However, TouchBistro is a little different than some of the other modern POS systems on the market, because it is also equipped with a hardwired, local connection.
-This local connection can act as a backup if the Internet goes down in your venue, ensuring that you never have to worry about unstable WiFi bringing service to a standstill.
+This local connection can act as a backup if the Internet goes down in your venue, ensuring that you never have to worry about an unstable internet connection bringing service to a standstill.
 With this kind of hybrid POS setup, you enjoy all the freedom, mobility, and speed of cloud computing, without the risk of any downtime.

 Not only do TouchBistro and the Squirrel POS have slightly different setups, but they also use very different operating systems.